maxnorton/kaplan-model/markdown/variable-definitions.md

 As a reference point, here are the discounted cumulative net benefits for a healthy and an untreated infected vineyard.

-Discounted Cumulative Net Benefits (NB) per acre for healthy and infected-untreated vineyards over a 25-year lifespan (in 2013 dollars), by region.

 |                                  | **Healthy vineyard** | **Infected-untreated vineyard** |
   -------------------------------- | :------------------: | :-----------------------------: |
 **Region (Crush District number)** | *NB per acre*                                         ||